bsartain/sunday-slides-content/liturgy/prayer-for-illumination.md

 ---
+date: 2025-12-15
 title: Prayer For Illumination
-slug: prayer-for-illumination
-date: 2025-12-15
+postImage: /images/prayer.jpg
 order: 3
 show: true
 excerpt: Prayer For Illumination is prayed just before study of the word